-It can be tricky for men focused on either maintaining their health or reaching a specific health goal to know where the gaps are and where they may need some added nutritional support.
-Here are four good places to start.
+It can be tricky for men trying to maintain their health or reach a specific health goal to know where they may need added nutritional support.
+This article covers four good vitamins and supplements to start with.

 According to an Ohio State University study analyzing collected nutritional data in the US, 75% to 80% of Americans don't eat the recommended daily amount of fruits and vegetables.
 Because of this, perhaps as much as 94% of us are not getting the daily recommended intake of Vitamin D, 50% of us lack the recommended intake of magnesium, and 44% aren't getting enough calcium.
 These are vital nutrients the body needs to function properly.

-- Vitamin D: (the 'sunshine vitamin') - It is well understood that Vitamin D is an essential nutrient critical for healthy bones and a range of other vital functions; however, some research has indicated it may help support colon and prostate health.
+- Vitamin D: The 'sunshine vitamin' - It is well understood that Vitamin D is an essential nutrient critical for healthy bones and a range of other vital functions; however, some research has indicated it may help support colon and prostate health.
 It is estimated that 70% of Americans lack sufficient amounts of Vitamin D, but this estimate was before mandated stay-at-home orders.
-Though we don't know what the consequences are of these past months, it's safe to assume that we have gotten a lot less sun, and thus, a lot less vitamin D. (The RDA for men 19 to 50 years old is 600 IU/day in the D3 form, but recent research suggests higher amounts (1500 to 2000 IU/Day) may be appropriate -- it depends on your current vitamin D status.
-Consult your doctor or healthcare professional to get an accurate vitamin D level from your blood.)
+Though we don't know what the consequences are of these past months, it's safe to assume that we have gotten a lot less sun, and thus, a lot less vitamin D.